Saloon Art and Decor

 Fatima painting in the Bird Cage Theatre in Tombstone, Arizona.

-Last, but certainly not least, were the paintings of nude women that often draped historic saloons’ walls.
-Paintings of nude women have always been popular, but never more so as they were during the 19th century, especially hanging over the bar of a saloon filled with rowdy men.
-While the great artists of Europe painted masterpieces that today hang in museums, hundreds of others copied their styles, techniques, and figures to produce numerous erotic works displaying naked women in lustful poses.
+Last, but certainly not least, were the paintings of nude women that often draped historic saloons’ walls Paintings of nude women have always been popular, but never more so than they were during the 19th century, especially hanging over the bar of a saloon filled with rowdy men While the great artists of Europe painted masterpieces that today hang in museums, hundreds of others copied their styles, techniques, and figures to produce numerous erotic works displaying naked women in lustful poses.

-Paintings of harems or a single harem girl were often popular in the saloons of the Old West.
-The ultimate male fantasy, these paintings depicted rich Persian dynasties filled with the beautiful women of the royal harem, surrounded by velvets and gold, who were smiling and eager to serve their master.
-Due to explorers’ writings, American men imagined a harem as a top-of-the-line bordello with half-clad women laying around pools or spas, their bodies oiled, glistening with jewels, and rich fabrics.
-With a pouting smile on their lips, their sole purpose was to please the powerful man for whom they had given themselves for service.
+Paintings of harems or a single harem girl were often prevalent in the saloons of the Old West The ultimate male fantasy, these paintings depicted wealthy Persian dynasties filled with the beautiful women of the royal harem, surrounded by velvets and gold, who were smiling and eager to serve their master Due to explorers’ writings, American men imagined a harem as a top-of-the-line bordello with half-clad women laying around pools or spas, their bodies oiled, glistening with jewels and rich fabrics With a pouting smile on their lips, their sole purpose was to please the powerful man for whom they had given themselves for service.

 Back Button Next Button